• Skip to primary navigation

 Cevizli Erişte

-Cevizli Erişte (Turkish Walnut Pasta) with walnuts and mint
+Aerial view of Cevizli Erişte (Turkish Walnut Pasta) in two bowls next to walnuts and mint.

 The Cevizli Erişte recipe calls for 14 ounces of Tagliatelle.
 I made homemade pasta using a basic egg dough and rolled it out to the second thinnest setting on a pasta machine.
 I cut the dough into thick ribbons about 3 inches long and cooked them until just tender.